sckott/recology/_drafts/2015-11-11-open-schol.md

 * Liberally licensed open source software goes a long way towards making sure that the software is owned by the community (even if proprietary derivatives are made).
-    * __Open source__: Bingo!
-Everything we do is open source.
+    * __Open source__: Everything we do is open source.
 This is surprisingly not ubiquitous in academic software, due to a combination of some not bothering to add a license (essentially meaning it can't be re-used anywhere), or using a very restrictive license, either out of not considering the consequences or on purpose for competitive or monetary gain.
     * __Open data__: We're generally not a data provider, but if/when we do, we will provide free to use data.
 As an example, we do maintain a web API for the [Fishbase](http://www.fishbase.org/) dataset at [ropensci/fishbaseapi](https://github.com/ropensci/fishbaseapi/).

 ## rOpenSci as infrastructure?